yael-jacobs/yael-jacobs.github.io/_pages/about.md

 My research focuses on applying economic theory to contracting questions in labor economics and industrial organization, including college financing, the management of large organizations, and job interviewing.

-I teach many classes on topics including financial economics, econometrics, microeconomics, and macroeconomics.
+I teach many classes on topics including financial economics, econometrics, microeconomics, and macroeconomics, in addition to a course on teaching introductory economics.